 Luckily, there are some really affordable options out there that will make all of the above worthwhile!
 Check out my post on 2 great options here!

 Unfortunately, you will also need cables, but this isn’t a big deal.
 You don’t have to dread it.
-There’s really only a few different types needed to build a home studio.
+There are really only a few different types needed to build a home studio.

 Check out all about cables and wiring!!

 A lot of interfaces nowadays come bundled with software to get you started.
 For instance, The Scarlett 2i2 mentioned above comes with Ableton Live Lite, which I do not personally use, but have before in the past.

 For a time I used Reason a lot, and still do on occasion.
 It’s a really great program if you’re starting out and is pretty easy to use.
 It also goes really well with the Korg padKONTROL, which you can read about here!

 The program that I use the most frequently is Fruity Loops.
 It compliments my style the best at this point in time, and is also a lot of fun!

 For laying down vocals, I use Steinberg’s Nuendo, which is pretty easy to set up as well.

 Regardless of what you choose, you will need to learn the ins and outs of each program enough to be able to lay down a basic track.
 There are plenty of tutorials out there.
 I have a few as well in my knowledge base!

 How else are you going to make sounds!?
 I have used the Korg padKONTROL (mentioned above) in the past, as well as the AKAI MPD18.
 Again here is the side by side review of each!

 Truth be told, I didn’t get a pair of these until years and years down the road.
 I wish I had sooner!
 A good pair will really help you improve your mixdowns and masters.
 I copped a pair of JBL LSR 305’s and they’re just over a year old and strong now!
 Check out my review here!
 You can also compare some different options here!